 Since 1990, the world has seen a dramatic 44 percent reduction in maternal mortality.
-This is a tremendous success story in international development.
 Despite this progress maternal mortality remains an urgent health crisis in many low and middle income countries.

 Every year approximately 300,000 women die from complications during pregnancy and childbirth, and 99 percent of those deaths occur in developing countries.1 Many of these deaths are preventable.
 Simple interventions and skilled care before, during, and after childbirth can save lives.